Silent Cities – Cemetery Tours

-January 2 – March 7, Sunday, Tuesday, Thursday, Friday, and Saturday at 12 noon and 2:30 p.m. - Ride on the Trekker down back roads and explore cemeteries, the Silent Cities at Brookgreen.
-Walk through former slaves and plantation owner graveyards and hear about the historical burial customs of European and African origin.
+January 4 – March 5, Sunday, Tuesday, Thursday, Friday & Saturday at 12 noon and 2:30 p.m.
+The popular excursion ‘Silent Cities’ offers a rare opportunity to travel on back roads to explore cemeteries at Brookgreen and learn about the historical burial customs of European and African origin.
 Tickets are $15 in addition to garden admission for this two-hour excursion and must be purchased at Keepsakes at least 10 minutes prior to departure time.
 Reservations are suggested; please call (843) 235-6038.
-Tickets are non-refundable.
-Visitors who purchase tickets for this excursion will receive a discount coupon for same-day purchases at Keepsakes, the Brookgreen Shop.
+Guests for this excursion will receive a discount coupon for same-day purchases at Keepsakes.
 (Important Note: the Trekker travels over old Plantation-era dirt roads, which are quite rough and bumpy in many places.
-If you have a physical condition that may be affected by riding over rough terrain. we suggest you consider other activities to enjoy during your visit)
+If you have a physical condition that may be affected by riding over rough terrain, we suggest you consider an alternate excursion.)

 Here's a short video of Silent Cities.
-Enjoy!

-The Oaks Plantation History and Nature Trail
+The Oaks Plantation History and Nature Excursion

 4 p.m.
-Wednesday, January 8 & 22
+Tuesdays in January

 Children's Discovery Room

-Saturday and Sunday January 11 - March 2
+Saturday and Sunday January 11 - March 1

 From noon to 4:30 p.m., the Children's Discovery Room features seven interactive stations for children ages 4 – 12 that afford opportunities to learn about the rich history, nature, and art at Brookgreen Gardens.
 Free with garden admission.
 In March, the Children’s Discovery Room will open daily.